magezil/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 * Prints the value of the first argument or `No argument` if none passed

 ### 4-concat.js
-* Concatentate two arguments with 'is' in between
+* Create a sentence by concatentating two arguments with ' is ' in between

+### 5-to_integer.js
+* Print argument as an integer or 'Not a number' if cannot be converted